-Two never before seen watercolour paintings by President John F Kennedy are to be sold at auction.
+Two never before seen watercolour paintings by President John F Kennedy were sold at auction in January 2020.

-The paintings are part of a lot that contains several pieces of memorabilia relating to the late US president.
+The paintings were part of a lot that contains several pieces of memorabilia relating to the late US president.

 Much of Kennedy’s life was lived out in the public domain, but few are aware that he was a talented artist.